-Your journey in medicine began by competing against more than 3,800 applicants to earn a place at the Faculty of Medicine where you had the privilege of studying alongside the best and brightest from all over the country – each other.
+Your journey in medicine began by competing against more than 3,800 applicants to earn a place at our Faculty of Medicine where you studied alongside the best and brightest from all over the country – each other.

-Today, you become a doctor; graduating from a high-ranking, research intensive bilingual medical school located in the Nation’s Capital.
-This is a significant and memorable milestone – one that you have worked towards with discipline, dedication and tremendous work for many years.
+Today, you become a doctor; graduating from a highly ranked, research intensive, and bilingual medical school located in the Nation’s Capital.
+This is a significant and memorable milestone – one that you have worked towards with discipline and tremendous commitment for many years.
 Congratulations!

-The oath you will recite today confirms your dedication to patient care and clinical excellence.
-We are confident that you will serve the public with empathy and compassion, while continuing to exemplify professionalism and uphold social accountability throughout your career.
+The oath you will recite today confirms your dedication to patient care and professional excellence.
+We are confident that you will serve the public with empathy and compassion, while continuing to uphold social accountability throughout your career.

 Bernard Jasmin, PhD

 The University Gold Medal for the highest standing throughout the medical program in each of the anglophone and francophone streams.

 The University Silver Medal for the second-highest standing throughout the medical program in each of the Anglophone and francophone streams.

 The Vitae XXV Prize for the third-highest standing throughout the medical program in each of the anglophone and francophone streams.